microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Once Postman is set up and configured, follow the steps to download DICOM instances (.dcm) as samples from the [dicom-server repository](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).

-The conformance-as-postman-collection will have a complete set of a API calls that you can execute following the steps by replacing your service URL and required data input:
+The conformance-as-postman-collection will have a complete set of a API calls that you can execute following the steps below.
+Be sure to place your service URL and required data input:

 - Store DICOM files to the service
 - Search among the flies that are stored within the DICOM service